Asian cup round of 16 today on 20 January 2019 Jordan vs Vietnam. Both this team qualify to move this round.

-Al-Taamari has been in scintillating format the Asian Cup 2019 having been involved in all of Jordan’s three goals so far, despite only playing in two of their three group matches.
+Al-Taamari has been in scintillating form at the Asian Cup 2019 having been involved in all of Jordan’s three goals so far, despite only playing in two of their three group matches.

 He has one goal and two assists to his name in the tournament.
 And Vietnam’s hopes of progressing to the quarterfinals will rely heavily on them dealing with the Jordanian attacker.

-The group stage of the AFC Asian Cup 2019 is done and dusted with and we’re all set for the commencement of the round of 16 of the continental showpiece.
+The group stage of the AFC Asian Cup 2019 is done and dusted and we’re all set for the commencement of the round of 16 of the continental showpiece.

-Top two teams from each group and the four best third-placed sides in the group stage of the competition have made it to the knockouts which start on 209th January and will be played until the 22nd of the month.
+Top two teams from each group and the four best third-placed sides in the group stage of the competition have made it to the knockouts which start on the 209th of January and will be played until the 22nd of the month.